Russia–Sri Lanka relations: Political ties

 In the UN, Russia has supported Sri Lanka in nearly every resolution brought forward against them.
-The most notable one was during the final stages of Sri Lanka's civil war in 2009 when European nations along with Canada and Mexico brought a ceasefire bill against the Sri Lanka Army.
-However, China and Russia vetoed that bill.
-Later on, another war crime bill that was tabled by Western nations against the Government of Sri Lanka was once again vetoed by Russia and China, along with several other nations.
+The most notable one was during the final stages of Sri Lanka's civil war in 2009 when European nations along with Canada and Mexico brought a resolution calling for a ceasefire.
+However, China and Russia vetoed that resolution.
+Another resolution accusing the government of war crimes that was tabled by Western nations was once again vetoed by Russia and China.